 Interschool competitors are selected by the faculty advisor(s) with the assistance of the Board of Governors.
-Selections are based on performance in the intramural competitions, the completion and quality of a written negotiation analysis, the student's grade point average, an interview with the faculty advisor(s), and availability and ability of the student to commit to the program.
+Selections are based on performance in the intramural competitions, the completion and quality of a written negotiation analysis, the student's grade point average, an interview with the faculty advisor(s), the student's ability to foster collaboration and teamwork in a positive and professional manner, and the availability and ability of the student to commit to the program.